Sinus Augmentation (Sinus Lift) for Dental Implants

 - Dental implants are then put in place.

 The difference between the two approaches will depend on the amount of bone present prior to surgery.
-Dr. Park will direct you most efficient procedure for your particular dental needs.
+Dr. Park will direct you to the most efficient procedure for your particular dental needs.